jhalterman/concurrentunit/README.markdown

 ## Introduction

-ConcurrentUnit allows you to write test cases capable of performing concurrent assertions or waiting for expected operations across multiple threads, with failures being properly reported back to the main test thread.
+ConcurrentUnit enables you to write test cases capable of performing assertions and verifying expected operations from multiple threads, with failures being properly reported back to the main test thread.

 ## Usage

+* Extend ConcurrentTestCase
 * Use `threadWait` or `sleep` calls to block the main test thread while waiting for worker threads to perform assertions.
 * Use `threadAssert` calls from any thread to perform concurrent assertions.
 Assertion failures will result in the main thread being interrupted and the failure thrown.
 * Once expected assertions are completed, use a `resume` call to unblock the main thread.